ericung/fransois/README.md

 ## Executing
 1. Instead of basing on events (i.e. Meetup.com), base it on groups of people instead of individuals (i.e. Facebook)
+2. Not everyone needs to have profile to join

 ## How it Generates Revenue
 1. Promoting Groups and their Events